Theriol666/m2scripts/README.md

 - m2script_api_token : saved on session storage, is the API Token get from the first API call.
 If Magento get a 402, a new one will asks.

 If you delete one of those keys the first running scripts will ask you the information again.

+## Use single functionality
+From browser console you can call a method of a script.
+For example, if you are in on FE you can use the ProductM2Scripts to make an API call:

+> window.ProductM2Scripts.makeApiCall('/rest/all/V1/products/20086717/')